TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 5/1 Corinthians 5.4.md

 ---

-in the name of our Lord Jesus, ye being gathered together, and my spirit, with the power of our Lord Jesus,
+In the name of our Lord Jesus Christ, you being gathered together, and my spirit, with the power of our Lord Jesus Christ,